All Episodes

 I mean, they are a threat, obviously, because of what they believe, and you still get angry.

-We all get angry every day, but it's like I always say it is unwise to argue with a fool because others may not know the difference.
+We all get angry every day, but it's like I always say, it is unwise to argue with a fool because others may not know the difference.

 You just have to sit back and laugh at them and find the humor in what they're doing.

-Or is there something you wish to say to me?
+Is there something you wish to say to me?

-You've been looking at me like uh Okay.
+You've been looking at me like, okay.

-Mr. Snerdley, the official program observer, is up in New York.
+Oh, Mr. Snerdley, the official program observer, is up in New York.

 And he wears it.